Transitions & Transformations

 This section of the website describes the Admissions process and the ways in which we support families to make a decision as to whether or not ISPS is the right school for their family.

-The transition IN to ISPS is easier to support for staff, students and other families within our community when we are able to physically welcome new students and parents as they join our community (or, even in some cases, move to Trinidad & Tobago for the first time).
-However, there are some things that can be done earlier to help ease the transition before a student is physically in the classroom.
-The more we know about a student and their family from the initial inquiry ensures that informed decisions about placement, courses and offerings are confirmed.
+It is easier for staff, students and other families within our community to support the transition to ISPS when we are able to physically welcome new students and parents into our community, and in some cases, those moving to Trinidad & Tobago for the first time.
+There are some steps that can be taken though, to help ease the transition before a student is physically in the classroom.
+The more information gathered on a student and their family from the application stage, ensures informed decisions on placement and course selections.
 Most importantly, we can confirm that all necessary paperwork is in place before the first day of class.

 In addition our community offers